 AdventuresNW San Juan Islands Photography Workshop

-This 4-day workshop covers techniques for how to get the most from your camera, visualization, composing, and post-processing though Adobe’s Lightroom.
+This 4-day workshop covers techniques for how to get the most from your camera, visualization, composing, and post-processing through Adobe’s Lightroom Classic.
 The group size is limited to eight people which gives you the chance for in-depth instruction and insightful critique.

 Cost Per Person: $2,300